-Transition-edge sensors are wideband photon-number resolving light detectors that can be optimized for high quantum efficiency (> 98%) and to work in different regions of the electromagnetic spectrum, from soft X-rays to telecom wavelengths^{1,2}.
-Their high single photon detection efficiency in the optical band was instrumental in one of the recent loophole-free experimental violations of Bell's inequality3.
-Absorption of a single photon by the TES generates an electric pulse response with a fast (tens of nanoseconds) rising edge, and a relaxation with a time constant of a few microseconds4.
+Transition-edge sensors (TESs) are wideband photonnumber resolving light detectors that can be optimized for high quantum efficiency (>98%) and to work in different regions of the electromagnetic spectrum, from gamma-rays to telecom wavelengths.
+1-3 Their high single photon detection efficiency in the optical band was instrumental in one of the recent loophole-free experimental violations of Bell's inequality.4 Absorption of a single photon by the TES generates an electric pulse response with a fast (tens of nanoseconds) rising edge and a relaxation with a time constant of a few microseconds.
 Photodetection events with time separation shorter than the pulse duration overlap and cannot be reliably identified by threshold crossing.
-To avoid this problem, TES are often used with pulsed light sources with a repetition rate lower than few tens of kilohertz5.
-This may exclude the use of TES with superb detection efficiencies from some applications.
-Therefore, in this work we investigate the time discrimination for overlapping signal pulses using a continuouswave (CW) light source.
+To avoid this problem, TES is often used with pulsed light sources with a repetition rate lower than few tens of kilohertz.6 This may exclude the use of TES with superb detection efficiencies from some applications.
+Therefore, in this work, we investigate the time discrimination for overlapping signal pulses using a continuous-wave (CW) light

-Similar problems are common in high-energy physics^{6-10}.
-Fowler et al.10 improved time discrimination by considering the time derivative of the signal to locate the steep rising edge of individual photodetection events.
+Similar problems are common in high-energy physics.^{7-11} Fowler et al.11 improved time discrimination by considering the time derivative of the signal to locate the steep rising edge of individual photodetection events.
 In cases with high signal-to-noise ratio, such as in the detection of high-energy photons γ and X-rays (SNR \approx 260, estimated from Ref.
-10), this approach is effective also when signals overlap.
+11), this approach is effective also when signals overlap.
 However, for near-infrared (NIR) photodetection with a TES, it is necessary to filter high frequency noise components to improve the signal-to-noise ratio (SNR \approx 2.4, estimated from Ref.
-4) at the expense of a reduced timing accuracy.
+5) at the expense of a reduced timing accuracy.